jmccormac01/Spectroscopy/README.md

 asigned to the correct swasp_id.
 To do this we use the ```blends/correctBlands.py``` script.
 This plots each spectrum for a given object along with a finding chart set to the correct PA to identify the traces.
 This is a manual step.
 You must:
-   1. Run ```blends/correctBlends.py```
+   1. Run ```blends/correctBlends.py --filter\_blends --ds9```
-   1. Make a file containing the following on each line, in order:
+   1. Make file1 containing the following on each line, in order:
       a. swasp_id (this is the main target ID from the header)
       a. image_id
       a. t1_swasp_id
       a. t2_swasp_id
       a. t3_swasp_id
-   1. Add any new blended objects to a text file containing:
+   1. Add any new blended objects to file2 containing:
       a. swasp_id
       a. pm_ra_mas_y
       a. pm_dec_mas_y